mpezeshki86/auto-insurance-claims-analysis/README.md

 ## Dataset

-This project uses the freMTPL2 French Motor Third-Party Liability motor insurance dataset.
-The version of the frequency dataset used in this project contains 678,013 policy records and includes claim counts, policy exposure, driver characteristics, vehicle characteristics, BonusMalus, and geographic information.
+This project uses the freMTPL2 French Motor Third-Party Liability motor insurance dataset, obtained from Kaggle.
+The CSV file used in this analysis contains 678,013 policy records and includes claim counts, policy exposure, driver characteristics, vehicle characteristics, BonusMalus, and geographic information.
+The record count reflects the specific Kaggle CSV version used for this project.
 Dataset versions available from different sources may contain slightly different record counts; all analyses and results in this project are based on the 678,013-record version used here.

 Key variables used in the analysis include: